News

 OSHA Hard Hat Requirements | Hard Hat Safety Rules

 On a construction site, wearing hard hats is a good way to protect employees and yourself from life-altering injuries and even death.
 As you work to ensure safety on your site, remember that workers should be trained to recognize and understand the different types of OSHA-compliant hard hats.
-Further, they should be taught how to care for their hard hats.
+Further, they should be taught how to care for their safety helmets.

 OSHA hard hat regulations are in place to initiate the inclusion of the necessary head protection in work environments.
 Along with these specific regulations, there are also ANSI (American National Standards Institute) components.